-With MIG technology on the NVIDIA A100 chipset, admins can take this even further, allowing up to 56 concurrent notebooks or hosted models, each with a partitioned GPU.
+With NVIDIA Multi-Instance GPU (MIG) technology on the NVIDIA A100 Tensor Core GPU, admins can take this even further, allowing up to 56 concurrent notebooks or hosted models, each with an independent GPU instance.

 When Lockheed Martin wanted to centralize access to data science tooling, streamline collaboration and knowledge sharing, and automate DevOps tasks, they turned to Domino.
 Today, they attribute $20 million in annual cost savings to their use of Domino, which includes a 10x increase in data scientist productivity thanks to self-serve access to resources that include NVIDIA GPUs.